tedsecretsource/identify-headings/README.md

 This plugin does not have any configuration screens.
 No configuration is required.

+[See this page](https://code.visualstudio.com/docs/supporting/faq) for an example of how this plugin could be enhanced (when you roll over a heading, a hash character appears to tell you you can link to it).

 # Installation #
 There are no special requirements to install this plugin.
 Just use the standard WordPress plugin installation routine.